lentinj/ie-vm/README.rst

 #.
 Install virtIO drivers (if you did not specify ``--no-virtio``):

       #.
 Go to "Settings" -> "Device Manager"
       #.
-For each unknown device, right-click and select "Update driver"
+For each unknown device, as well as for the display adapter, right-click and select "Update driver"
       #.
 Select "Browse my computer for the driver software"
       #.
 Select the CD drive (D: virtio-win-x.x), Windows will work out which driver within to install